ubclaunchpad/rocket/README.md

 You can use the `Start` method of your plugin to start any background tasks you need to.
 Any `Commands` and `EventHandlers` you expose to Rocket in your implementation of the Plugin interface will be automatically registered with the `Bot`.
 See the Slack's [API Event Types](https://api.slack.com/events) for a list of events and their names if you implement your own `EventHandler`s for your plugin.

-When creating a new plugin, make a new package for your plugin at the same level as the `core` package (within the `plugins` directory), create your type that implements the `Plugin` interface, and register your plugin in [plugin.RegisterPlugins](plugin/plugin.go).
-It is recommended that you place any commands you write for your plugin in their own separate files under your plugin's package.
+To add your plugin to Rocket, just make a new package for your plugin at the same level as the `core` package (within the `plugins` directory), create your type that implements the `Plugin` interface, and register your plugin in [plugin.RegisterPlugins](plugin/plugin.go).
+Once you are done, open up a pull request! :tada:

+## Architecture

+### Slack Bot

+The [Bot](bot/bot.go) holds references to structures that we use to communicate with our external dependencies (Slack, GitHub, and Postgres).
+It also contains logic for handling Slack messages.
+The `commands` property maps from command name to command handler.

 #### Commands

 The command framework can be found in `cmd`.
 It defines a set of data structures and functions for parsing, validating, and automatically documenting Rocket commands.
 All commands are defined in the `bot` package.

-New commands should go in their own files in the `bot` package.
-When creating a new command you must define the following properties:

-* `Name`: The command name.
-Rocket will use this to assign a Slack message to a specific command handler in [bot/bot.go:handleMessageEvent](bot/bot.go).
-* `HelpText`: A description of what the command does.
-You don't need to describe the options here as you'll do that in the `HelpText` field of the `Option` struct.
-* `Options`: A mapping of option key to option.
-The key for a given option in the `Options` map should always match the `key` field in that option.
-* `HandleFunc`: The `CommandHandler` that executes the command.
-It should take `cmd.Context` as it's only argument and return a `string` response message with `slack.PostMessageParameters`.

-#### Options

-When specifying an option for a command you'll need to fill in the following fields:

-* `Key`: The key that identifies this option.
-Of course, keys for different options under the same command should always be unique.
-For exmaple, one might create a command with one option who's key is `name`.
-In this case the user would assign a value to this key in their Slack command with `name={myvalue}`.
-* `HelpText`: A description of what the option is used for.
-* `Format`: A `regexp.Regexp` object that specifies the required format of a value for an option.
-The `cmd` framework will enforce that this format is met when a user enters a value for a given option, and will return an appropriate error response if this is not the case.
-Commonly used format `Regex`s can be found in [bot/util.go](bot/util.go).
-* `Required`: Whether or not a value for this option is required when a user uses this command.
-The `cmd` framework will enforce that a value is set for each required option when a user enters a command, and will return an appropriate error if this is not the case.

-#### Querying the DB
+#### Plugins

+A Rocket plugin is intended to be a standalone component of Rocket.
+Rocket's core Slack functionality is implemented as a plugin in [package core](plugins/core).

+### Server

+[server.go](server/server.go) defines some handlers for HTTP requests.
+Our website will make requests to `/api/teams` and `/api/members` to display information about our teams and members.
+Note that content is served over HTTPS using `acme/autocert` to get TLS certificates from LetsEncrypt.

+### Database

 We use the [go-pg](https://github.com/go-pg/pg) for querying our Postgres database from Rocket.
 The `dal` package provides an interface to querying our database.
 The `model` package holds all our data structures that are used by the `dal` package in our queries.

 The database schema is defined in [tables.go](schema/tables.sql).

-## Docker Setup
+## Deployment

 _This section is for reference or for when moving Rocket to a new server.
 On the current Google Cloud server, Docker is already setup._

 We use [Docker](https://docs.docker.com/install/) and [docker-compose](https://docs.docker.com/compose/install/) to run Rocket and the Postgres database that it relies on.
 In order for Rocket to access the database the rocket container (called "rocket" in `docker-compose.yml`) needs to be running on the same Docker network as the Postgres container (called "postgres" in `docker-compose.yml`).
 Starting both containers with `docker-compose up` will create a Docker container network called `rocket_default`.
 Once this is done Rocket will be able to access the DB with the host name `postgres`.

-### Deployment

-Before deploying you will have to create two config files using the templates provided in `.app.env.example` and `.db.env.exmaple`.
+Before deploying, you will have to create two config files using the templates provided in `.app.env.example` and `.db.env.exmaple`.
 Copy these files and add the relevant values to them.
 Here are the recommended settings with passwords an security tokens omitted:

 #### App Environment Variables